Drexel in Italy: Sport Management in Rome at AUR

 - Apartment accommodation - fully furnished with AC, internet, cooking utensils, etc.

-- Weekend excursion to Milan, including lodging and transportation
+- Weekend excursion to Milan, including lodging, transportation, and football (soccer) match tickets

 - Onsite staff during the length of the program